NooraHealth/sync-turn-whatsapp-attachments/README.md

 This repository contains GitHub Actions workflows that fetch data from the Andhra Pradesh CCP API and then

-- Sync the data to the BigQuery data warehouse daily.
+- Sync the data to the BigQuery data warehouse.
-- Send the data as an Excel file via Slack weekly.
+- Send the data as an Excel file via Slack.

 ## Setup